vlopezalvarez/draft-contreras-opsawg-scheduling-oam-tests-/draft-contreras-opsawg-scheduling-oam-tests.md

 + Security Management: This function allows a network operator to protect OAM communications from unauthorized access and tampering.
 - Configuration Management: This function allows a network operator to manage the configuration of network devices.

+More recently, Incident Management {{!I-D.ietf-nmop-network-incident-yang}} also considers the possibility of incident diagnosis, which can be favoured by dynamic invocation of OAM tests.

 {{!RFC8531}}, {{!RFC8532}} and, {{!RFC8533}} defined YANG models for OAM technologies.
 On the other hand, {{!RFC8531}} defines a YANG data model for connection-oriented OAM protocols.
 The main aim of this document is to define a generic YANG data model that can be used to configure, control and monitor connection-oriented OAM protocols such as MPLS-TP OAM, PBB-TE OAM, and G.7713.1 OAM. {{!RFC8532}} provides a generic YANG data model that can be used to configure, control and monitor connectionless OAM protocols such as BFD (Bidirectional Forwarding Detection), LBM (Loopback Messaging) and VCCV (Virtual Circuit Connectivity Verification). {{!RFC8533}} provides a YANG data model that can be used to retrieve information related to OAM protocols such as Bidirectional Forwarding Detection (BFD), Loopback Messaging (LBM) and Virtual Circuit Connectivity Verification (VCCV).

 {{!RFC8913}} specifies a YANG data model for client and server implementations of the Two-Way Active Measurement Protocol (TWAMP).